Clan Cameron: 18th century and Jacobite risings

 During the Jacobite rising of 1715 the Clan Cameron supported the Jacobite cause fighting at the Battle of Sheriffmuir.
 They later fought at the Battle of Glen Shiel in 1719, after which the 18th Chief John Cameron of Lochiel, after hiding for a time in the Scottish Highlands, made his way back to exile in France.
 General Wade's report on the Highlands in 1724, estimated the clan strength at 800 men.

 When Charles Edward Stuart landed in Scotland in August 1745 he was met by the Lochiel, 19th Clan Chief, who pledged his Clan's full support.
 The Jacobite rising of 1745 might never had happened if Lochiel had not come out with his clan.
 The Clan Cameron fought as Jacobites at the Battle of Prestonpans (1745), Battle of Falkirk (1746), and on the frontline at the Battle of Culloden (16 April 1746).
-After the Battle of Culloden, Donald Cameron of Lochiel, also known as Gentle Lochiel, took refuge in France, where he died in October 1748.
+After the Battle of Culloden, a wounded Donald Cameron of Lochiel, known as Gentle Lochiel, was assisted by a Clan Chattan MacBain to escape and he eventually took refuge in France, where he died in October 1748.

-The MacMartins, a sept of Clan Cameron, are said to have been amongst the most loyal and valuable followers of Lochiel.
+Jean Cameron of Glendessary, known as 'Bonnie Jean Cameron', was a popular Jacobite heroine, cousin of Lochiel and said to have been a mistress of Prince Charles.
+Indeed, led by her the Camerons of Glendessary provided 300 men for Lochiel at Glenfinnan.
+The MacMartins sept of the clan are also said to have been amongst the most loyal and valuable followers of Lochiel.
 In the 1745 Jacobite rising, the MacMartins were "out with" Lochiel's regiment.

-A Cameron clansman, John Du Cameron who was known as Sergeant Mor, who had fought as a Jacobite and then continued to steal cattle and blackmail people, was eventually captured in 1753 and executed.
+Another Cameron clansman and French Royal Army noncommissioned officer named John Du Cameron, who was known as an Sergeant Mòr, fought as a Jacobite, but remained on the run and continued fighting after Culloden and even after the Act of Indemnity.
+While being hunted down as an outlaw, Sgt. du Cameron engaged in both cattle raiding and selling protection against theft.
+He was eventually captured in 1753 and executed, but remains a popular local folk hero.
 Dr Archibald Cameron of Lochiel who was the chief's brother and a leading Jacobite was also captured and executed in 1753.

 The 79th (The Queen's Own Cameron Highlanders) Regiment of Foot was raised from among the members of the clan in 1793 by Sir Alan Cameron of Erracht (1753–1828).

 Colonel John Cameron (1771–1815), son of Ewen Cameron, 1st Baronet and grandson of John Cameron of Fassiefern – a brother of the Gentle Lochiel, was another distinguished military commander, whose family became baronets as a result of his martial success.

 Charles Cameron (1745–1812) was a noted architect in Imperial Russia, and a favourite of Catherine the Great.
 His works include Tsarskoye Selo and Pavlovsk Palace.
-Despite claiming kinship to Dr Archibald, his relationship to the Camerons of Lochiel remains uncertain.
+He claimed that he was of the family of Cameron of Lochiel, but was probably of another junior Cameron branch.